Becoming an Arts Advocate

 NASHVILLE ARTS COALITION (NAC)

-Nashville Arts Coalition is a 501(C)3, volunteer-led, Davidson County focused organization, which supports the Metro Nashville Arts Commission (MNAC) by mobilizing Davidson County arts advocates to connect with Mayor Barry’s administration and the Metropolitan Council of Davidson County.
+Nashville Arts Coalition is a 501(C)3, volunteer-led, Davidson County focused organization, which supports Metro Arts - Nashville Office of Arts and Culture by mobilizing Davidson County arts advocates to connect with The Mayor’s Office and the Metropolitan Council of Davidson County.

 Individual membership starts at $25.